google/WebFundamentals/src/content/en/updates/2017/04/native-mac-os-notifications.md

 <figure>
   <img src="/web/updates/images/2017/04/macos-notifications/image06.png">
   <figcaption>
-    Before and after of example of the progress template in the chrome.notification API.
+    Before and after for progress templates in the chrome.notification API
   </figcaption>
 </figure>

-The other difference in API / notification UI is the appIconMarkUrl which will no longer be used on Mac OS X version 59 and above.
+The last difference in notification UI is that the `appIconMarkUrl` will no longer be used on Mac OS X.

 <figure>
   <img src="/web/updates/images/2017/04/macos-notifications/image07.png">
   <figcaption>
-    Before and after of example of the appIconMarkUrl in the chrome.notification API.
+    Before and after for appIconMarkUrl in the chrome.notification API
   </figcaption>
 </figure>